-Service-learning placements take place in non-traditional settings like rural schools, residential aged-care homes and other community-based organisations.
-These supervised placements provide insights into being a rural health professional.
-You will develop the skills required to work as part of a dynamic and innovative team in an environment that inspires your creativity and nurtures your ability to work in a multidisciplinary regional and/or rural setting.
+Some students may have an opportunity to complete a UCRH service-learning placement.
+These placements typically take place in non-traditional settings like rural schools, residential aged-care homes and other community-based organisations and are focused on developing the skills required to work as part of a dynamic and innovative team in a multidisciplinary environment.

 To learn more about partnering with the UCRH for student placements at your private practice or community organisation, please contact our Allied Health team on email.